EhmaUgbogo/EasyPref/README.md

 ### Usage

-1. Initialize EasyPref in your application class of MainActivity
+1. Initialize EasyPref in your application class or MainActivity

 ```kotlin
   EasyPref.initialize(this) // If setup in your application class